ArcBees/dev-site/site/src/main/markdown/gaestudio/index.md

+#Getting Started
-#Running GAE Studio on AppEngine
+##Running GAE Studio on AppEngine
 1. Download the latest war of GAE Studio from our Drive folder
 2. Extract the content of the war to your preferred location.
 3. Download the latest version of Google Appengine SDK for Java.